LeighFreitag/LeighFreitag.github.io/index.md

+MS candidate in Operations Research with a specialization in Logistics

-I’m an MS OR candidate and Naval Officer with a focus on data science and logistics.
+Naval Officer with a focus on data science and logistics

-Explore my portfolio.
+Explore my portfolio!

 ## Featured Projects